 CLUW's National Office is located in Washington, DC and is directed by the National President.
 The National Staff consists of an Executive Director and a Field and Membership Organizer.

 Its governing body consists of a National Officers Council, composed of 19 women union leaders, CLUW's Presidents Emeritae, General Counsel, and a National Executive Board (NEB) elected at CLUW's Biennial Convention.

-CLUW's National President is Karen See of the American Postal Workers Union.
+CLUW's National President is Connie Leak of the UAW.